 A popular activity for most visitors to Nguruman Escarpment is hiking to the Entasopia River Waterfalls.
 Depending on your starting point and pace, hiking up the escarpment to the waterfalls and back could take 5 to 6 hours, with the elevation going from 750m to about 2000m above sea level.
 The trail first takes you through a river crossing strewn with rocks and fallen decaying trees felled by the river during rainy seasons.
-Soon after, the trail becomes steep as you work your way to the upper reaches of the escarpment.
+Soon after, the trail gets very steep as you work your way to the upper reaches of the escarpment.
 As you climb higher, you get amazing views of the settlement below, the Ewaso Ng’iro, the distant Lake Magadi and various hills.

 The trail levels off briefly only to get steep again as you make the final push to the vicinity of the waterfalls.
 Interestingly, even at this altitude, you will find Maasai herdsmen and women who trek this path daily.
-This route apparently goes all the way to Maasai Mara, so as you approach the waterfalls, you will get off the trail at some point and go down a hairy vertical descent of about 10m through forest undergrowth to access the river and waterfalls below.
+This route apparently goes all the way through Loita Hills to Maasai Mara, so as you approach the waterfalls, you will get off the trail at some point and go down a hairy vertical descent of about 10m through forest undergrowth to access the river and waterfalls below.
 The experience of edging down the sheer drop, clinging for dear life onto every root and branch within reach, is as memorable as the sight of the waterfalls at the bottom.

 Water pools beneath the first two shelves of the waterfalls offer excellent swimming opportunities to cool off as you enjoy the scenery.
 The last stage of the waterfalls beyond these pools is a very long drop.
 For the adventurous, it might be worthwhile to look for vantage points from which to view this marvel.